 Your blog design and layout must be well configured for search engine optimization.
-I recommend using an SEO plug-in to give you full control over this.
+I recommend using an SEO reseller plug-in to give you full control over this.
+Or better yet, just reach out to this White Label SEO Reseller to do all the SEO for you.
 That said, don’t go over board and write for search engines.
 Your goal is to help search engines find your content, not to feed the search engine.

 - Ensure each page has title, description and keyword meta-tags.
 You can automatically generate these from your posts, or even use an SEO plug-in to give you more control over these tags for individual posts.

 - Place keywords in your title tag, at least on your home page.
 These should relate to the topic of your blog, for example having ‘Fashion Blog’ in the header can help you index for terms relating to fashion blogs.

 - Ensure that your post title is contained within H1 tags, this will ensure it is given more importance than the body text.